iluwatar/java-design-patterns/page-controller/README.md

 ---
+title: "Page Controller Pattern in Java: Centralizing Web Page Logic for Cleaner Design"
-title: Page Controller
+shortTitle: Page Controller
+description: "Explore the Page Controller design pattern in Java with detailed examples.
+Learn how it handles web application requests and improves architectural organization."
 categories: Architectural
 language: en
 tags:
   - API design
   - Business
   - Client-server
   - Decoupling
   - Enterprise patterns
   - Layered architecture
   - Presentation
   - Web development
 ---

-## Intent
+## Intent of Page Controller Design Pattern

 The Page Controller pattern is intended to handle requests for a specific page or action within a web application, processing input, and determining the appropriate view for rendering the response.

-## Explanation
+## Detailed Explanation of Page Controller Pattern with Real-World Examples

 Real-world example